Punial: History

-Raja Nasir ul Din of Punial

-Raja Nasir ul Din, also known as Jan Alam, was the grandson of Isa Bahdur and the final ruler of the Katoor Dynasty in the region of Punial, where he adhered to the Sunni sect of Islam.
+Raja Nasir ul-Din, also known as Jan Alam, was the grandson of Isa Bahadur and the final ruler of the dynasty in Punial, where he adhered to the Sunni sect of Islam.
 Throughout his reign, Jan Alam faced significant challenges, notably enduring two of the three uprisings that erupted against what many considered the oppressive governance imposed by the local populace of Punial.
-The first of these uprisings took place in 1895 and ultimately led to the establishment of the First Constitution, known as Dastoor ul Amal, in 1898.
-This constitutional framework was a strategic move by the ruling Raj to quell the unrest and achieve peace with the House of Ayasho.
-However, it came at a considerable cost, as it required the ceding of several territories, including Ishkoman, Gupis, Yasin, Phander, and all of Punial except for the area of Sherqila—thus bringing these regions entirely under Ayasho control.
+The first of these uprisings took place in 1895.

 The second uprising arose in 1936, instigated by Raja Anwar Khan, Jan Alam's father, who sought to curb the influence of his cousin, Khan Bahadur.
-This rebellion was driven by the desire to revoke certain privileges that had been granted in the first Dastoor ul Amal, resulting in amendments that redefined the political landscape and abolished various social categories, including Darkkhan, Raihat, and Gushpur, among others.
-The third and final uprising occurred in 1951 and was led by the Syeds, marking yet another chapter in the turbulent history of governance in Punial during the declining years of the Katoor Dynasty.

-The Syeds, comprising the father and uncle of Pir Karam Ali Shah, have been steadfast supporters of the Ayasho family in Punial since the 1800s.
-Their loyalty played a significant role during the uprising, which, while suppressed at the time, ultimately led to the Ayasho family gaining direct control over extensive territories, including Ghizer, Ishkoman, Yasin, Gupis, and Kuh (Phander).
-This shift in power eventually transformed into a broader movement for Ismaili Dawa, which spread into neighboring regions such as Nagar, solidifying the Ayasho family's position as the preeminent ruling family of Punial.

-This newfound dominance culminated in the end of autocratic rule in 1974, when Prime Minister Zulfikar Ali Bhutto implemented nationwide reforms that abolished the princely states.
+The Syeds, comprising the father and uncle of Pir Karam Ali Shah, had been steadfast supporters of the Ayasho family of Hunza in Punial since the 1800s.
+In 1974, Prime Minister Zulfikar Ali Bhutto implemented nationwide reforms that abolished the princely states.

-Gahkuch
+Settlements

 Kanchey Bridge, which connects Kanchey valley with Gahkuch located near Gahkuch City.
 A development work of the Ayesho family undertaken in 2006.

 Gahkuch is the main town, and the district headquarters.

-Sher Qilla is another large village in the Punial valley.
-The distance is 40 km and time required to reach there is about 45 min to 1 hour.
+Sher Qilla is another large village in the Punial Valley.
+The distance between two is 40 km and time required to reach there is about 45 min to 1 hour.